cwo3990/AuthenticationAndAuthorizationExample/README.md

 # Authentication And Authorization Example

-This prototype application demonstrates how to implement the "Authenticatation and Authorization" Security Tactics using Java Authentication and Authorization Services (JAAS).
+This prototype application demonstrates how to implement the "Authenticatation and Authorization" Security Tactics using Spring Security from the Spring Framework.